 Bar configurations vary considerably.
 The two main types are:

 Most companies use their own style of eject system which are relatively similar to each other in some way but it’s extremely important that whichever control device you use has a highly reliable safety release feature and that you get to know your safety system extremely well before going out.
-Try if possible to test it in shallow water close to land, rather than on the land itself.
-This is to minimise the risk of the kite crashing into dry land and breaking.
+Try, if possible, to test it in shallow water close to land, rather than on the land itself.
+This is to minimize the risk of the kite crashing into dry land and breaking.